smartdevicelink/sdl_evolution/proposals/NNNN-Processing-of-unknown-enum-values-by-SDL-and-Mobile-libraries.md

        AppHMIType" : ["DEFAULT", "MEDIA"]
        ```

-  ***Note**: In case no HMI types are left after filtering, Mobile library should throw Exception, otherwise RegisterAppInterface RPC will be sent with remaining HMI types.*
+  ***Note**: In case no HMI types are left after filtering, Mobile Library should throw an exception, otherwise RegisterAppInterface RPC will be sent with remaining HMI types.*

-  ***Note**: Now system flow is the following: if `RegisterAppInterface` fails with an error then Mobile library should pass the error status to the Mobile Library adding failure reason*
+  ***Note**: Now system flow is the following: if `RegisterAppInterface` fails with an error then Mobile library should pass the error status to the Mobile Library adding failure reason.*

-  ***Note**: The protocol version control logic partly implemented in Android and not implemented in iOS though it has its flaws and should be updated following the logic above.*
+  ***Note**: The protocol version control logic is partly implemented in Android and not implemented in iOS.
+However, what is implemented has its flaws and should be updated following the logic above.*

 ## Potential downsides
-  There might be certain corner cases with filtering out RPCs appeared since version greater than current.
+  In the case, new RPC's would added, the new structures/enums should be implemented with additional implementation of filtering mechanism for particular objects.

   **Note:** For `RegisterAppInterface` we cannot keep connection if invalid param is present due to the current flow of the older SDL versions.
-The connection can be dropped (End Session) by SDL Core but not by Mobile Device (SDL library)
+The connection can be dropped (End Session) by SDL Core but not by mobile device (SDL library).

 ## Impact on existing code
   **Android/iOS**